-The Eclipse Is Coming!
+The Eclipse Is Here!
 How 10 Companies Are Cashing in on the Event of the Decade.

 From Krispy Kreme to Casper, these businesses are rolling out promotions for the big event.
 Here's what they're doing and what you can learn.

-This Aug.
+On Aug.
 21, the United States will experience a total solar eclipse, the first since the winter of 1979.
 The rarity of this type of eclipse, combined with the overall weirdness that occurs during these types of events -- think changes in temperature, weather and animal behavior -- have raised anticipation levels across the country.
-But it’s not eclipse chasers and astronomy buffs that are getting in the on the action -- businesses are, too.
+But it’s not just eclipse chasers and astronomy buffs who are getting in the on the action -- businesses are, too.

 Take a look at how these companies are cashing in -- and get ideas on how your company can take advantage.